Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v3/index.md

 ## What it does

 In Angular, you normally load components by placing their selectors in a template.
-But what if you wanted to load components not just from static templates, but from arbitrary dynamic content as well - such as normal string variables, HTML elements or even the whole DOM?
+But what if you wanted to load components not just from static templates, but from arbitrary dynamic content as well - such as string variables, HTML elements or even by parsing the whole DOM?

 By default, **this is not easily possible**.

 <a href="https://www.npmjs.com/package/ngx-dynamic-hooks" target="_blank">Angular Dynamic Hooks</a> aims to solve this shortcoming by providing a component (as well as a service and standalone function) that accepts any content of your choice and automatically loads components into it at runtime - similar to a "dynamic template".
+The library does not need the Just-in-Time Angular compiler to do so, allowing for much smaller bundle sizes.

-It is able to do this in a controlled and secure manner by using so-called **hooks**.
+It is able to do all this in a controlled and secure manner by using so-called **hooks**.

 ![How hooks work](https://i.imgur.com/e9ygec4.png)